Space Launch System core stage: Thermal protection system

 After propellant tanks are structurally complete, they undergo a finishing process that protects the structure from corrosion and thermal loads.
 Each tank is covered with anti-corrosion zinc oxide primer, sprayed on using automated machines.
 The tanks then are given their spray-on foam thermal protection system, which gives the stage its distinctive orange appearance.
-This insulation itself is made up of isocyanates and a blend of polyols, separate before application, and mixed in a spray head that allows them to release in the form a foam.
+This insulation itself is made up of isocyanates and a blend of polyols, separate before application, and mixed in a spray head that allows them to release in the form of a foam.
 The tanks are rotated to a horizontal orientation, where the major surfaces are robotically sprayed with insulation material.
 While receiving the thermal protection system application, the tanks are rotated at about 2 rotations per minute so as to receive even coverage.
 All core stages had their barrel sections robotically sprayed; beginning with the second core stage, the tank domes are also robotically sprayed.
 Automated spraying requires specifically controlled temperature and humidity conditions, while manual spraying is more flexible in its environmental requirements.
 After these mass "acreage" sprays, the tanks are then trimmed of insulation in certain critical areas such as system tunnel base plate attachment points, flight instrumentation mounting points, and brackets for propellant lines.
 The end result is a layer of foam insulation 1.2 in thick on the LH_{2} tank, with certain areas covered by up to 2.0 in of insulation.

 Spray-on insulation is also applied to two of the dry elements, the intertank and the forward skirt.
 This process takes place before they are internally outfitted with hardware.
 The forward skirt receives its TPS application by being put on a turntable and rotated around a fixed robotic spray head that applies the foam.
 In contrast, the intertank must undergo a large amount of manual spraying before receiving an automated acreage spray.
 Its external-stiffener structure creates pockets, which are filled in individually by workers with portable spray tools.